gabrielerandazzo/XForm/README.md

 By combining and scaling these elementary signals with different amplitudes, centers, and widths, this tool allows the visualization of **composite spectral shapes**, illustrating how signals add up linearly in Fourier synthesis and how their analytical forms relate to their graphical behavior.

+## Contributing

+Contributions are welcome.
+If you’d like to improve XForm, fix a bug, or add a new feature, feel free to open an issue or submit a pull request.

 ## License